 In the two wider samples, color differences are slight.
 The 75mm example shows more difference, but the difference is still not strong.

 The 28-75mm f/2.8 Di III RXD Lens features Tamron’s proprietary BBAR (Broad-Band Anti-Reflection) Coating, designed to "dramatically" reduce ghosting and flaring.
 Flare is caused by bright light reflecting off of the surfaces of lens elements, resulting in reduced contrast and interesting artifacts.
+With 15 elements (in 12 groups), expect to see some flare effects at narrow apertures.
 Flare effects can be embraced, avoided, or removal can be attempted.
 Removal is sometimes very challenging and, in some cases, flare effects can be quite destructive to image quality.

 The images below are 100% crops taken from the extreme top-left corner of an a7R III frame.